mozilla/data-docs/concepts/data_privacy.md

 ## Data Sharing guidelines

-This document will give you an overview of what types of analyses you can and cannot share publically.
+This section will give you an overview of what types of analyses you can and cannot share publically.

 This article is under development.